CumulusNetworks/docs/content/cumulus-linux-515/System-Configuration/System-Power-and-Switch-Reboot.md

 -->
 ### Resource Allocation

 To manage switch resource allocation, you can configure the resource mode to be either `half` or `full`.
 By default, the resource mode is set to `full`.
-Warm boot and hitless ISSU-based software upgrade requires the resource mode to be `half`.
+Warm reboot and hitless ISSU-based software upgrade requires the resource mode to be `half`.

 The following example sets the switch resource mode to `half`: